haydendaly/nos-t-infrastructure/DOCUMENTATION.md

 ### System Architecture

-The structure of this sounds complicated at first because implementation of tools like Docker, Nginx, Flask, Solace, etc. but is relatively straight forward in terms of core functionality.
+The structure of this sounds complicated at first because implementation of tools like Docker, Nginx, React, Express, Solace, MQTT, etc. but is relatively straight forward in terms of core functionality.
 Provided below is a rough diagram showing the communication between components.

 ![Architecture Diagram](./doc_files/arch.png)